 Bentota, Sri Lanka

 Pokhara has a prime position beside a deep green lake, nestling among forested hills with a backdrop of gleaming Himalayan peaks.
 The dawn views of Machhapuchhare and Annapurna, mirrored in the calm waters of Phewa Lake or from the town’s hilltop viewpoints, particularly Sarangkot, are simply unforgettable and romantic.
-The town’s Lakeside is a chilled-out version of Thamel, but with fresh mountain air rather than traffic fumes.
+The town’s Lakeside is a chilled-out version of Thamel, with fresh mountain air rather than traffic fumes.
 Pokhara also has a booming adventure sports industry and is the gateway to the world-famous Annapurna treks.

 Ko Samui, Thailand